How to Identify Your Organization’s Critical Roles

 One of the common questions our consultants receive when helping leaders plan for succession is, “How do you decide which positions are critical?”

-The Critical Roles Identification Questionnaire walks you through the process of determining which roles are critical to succession planning.
-The questionnaire asks leaders to list all the roles in their company that are important to operations.
-While you are likely to list your C-suite leaders and senior managers first, it’s also important to take a step back and look beyond management.
-Are there any lynchpin roles at other levels – for example, among administrative staff or IT?
-Look across departments and down the organizational chart to ensure you are not missing individuals in different areas of the business, or at different reporting levels.
-Be sure to consider both essential people and essential roles to target when creating your succession plan.
-If you’re not sure about a role, include it for now.
-The critical role identification template will walk you through the process of narrowing down which positions are truly critical.
+The Critical Roles Identification Questionnaire guides you through the process of determining which roles are critical to succession planning.
+The questionnaire asks leaders to list all the roles in their organization that are important to operations.
+While C-suite leaders and senior managers are often the initial focus, it’s equally important to consider roles beyond the management level.
+Are there any lynchpin roles at other levels?
+For example, among administrative staff or IT?
+Evaluate all departments and levels of the organizational chart to ensure individuals from various areas of the business and reporting tiers are not overlooked.
+Be sure to consider both essential people and essential roles to target when creating the succession plan.
+If unsure about a role, include it for now.
+The critical role identification template provides a structured approach to pinpointing the positions that are truly essential to the organization.

 How to Evaluate Critical Roles in an Organization

-Once you have identified all potential critical roles, the next step in the succession planning process is to rate each role on the following five criteria:
+Once all potential critical roles have been identified, the next step in the succession planning process is to rate each role on the following five criteria:

 Urgency of Succession